rfchapie/Cybersecurity-Project1/README.md

 | Web-3                | No                  | 10.0.0.4             |
 | ELK01                | No                  | 10.0.0.4             |

-### Elk Configuration
+#### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
-What is the main advantage of automating configuration with Ansible?
-Reduces human error and simplifies the process for configuring machines.
+No configuration was performed manually, which is beneficial since it reduces human error and simplifies the process of configuring machines.

 The playbook implements the following tasks: